 Math 416 is a rigorous, abstract treatment of linear algebra.
 Topics to be covered include vector spaces, linear transformations, eigenvalues and eigenvectors, diagonalizability, and inner product spaces.
 The course concludes with a brief introduction to the theory of canonical forms for matrices and linear transformations.

 Credit is not given for both MATH 416 and either MATH 410 or MATH 415.

 For more details see: Mathematics courses at Illinois.

 Students must be able to print out assignments, write out solutions, then scan their written work and upload it to Moodle.

 Exams: This course has two 90-minute midterm tests and a 3-hour final exam.

 Proctorship Information: This course requires that you obtain a proctor.
 Please see our Proctor Information for further instructions.

 This page has information regarding the self-paced, rolling enrollment course.
 If you are a UIUC student interested in taking a course during the summer, you may be interested in a Summer Session II course.

-Individual students enrolled in this course are assigned to a course mentor.
+Individual students enrolled in this course are assigned to a course instructor.

 Your time in the course begins on the date your registration is processed.
 This course is 16 weeks long with the possibility of purchasing an extension.
 Eligible students may purchase up to two 1-month extensions for $300 each.
 Click here to apply.